-Banks and building societies regularly launch new accounts and it's these new savings accounts, which often pay high interest savings rates.
+Banks and building societies regularly launch new accounts and it is these new savings accounts which often pay high interest savings rates.

 If you already have a savings account, check the rate you earn and if it’s poor, switch to one with a high interest rate.
 Such a move can mean you earn much more on your savings.

-The best savings rates tend to be offered by accounts you run over the internet.
+The best savings rates tend to be offered by accounts that are online.
 This is because they’re cheaper for a bank or building society to run and they pass on the cost savings in higher interest rates.